Separate footpaths and two-way bike path

 Footpath between bike path and parking

 Safer and easier for people walking and getting places by bike

-We’re proposing changes to make walking and biking on part of Oriental Parade, between Herd Street and Freyberg Pool, better for everyone.
+We’re proposing changes to make walking and biking on part of the Oriental Parade shared path, between Herd Street and Freyberg Pool, better for everyone.

 Oriental Bay is one of Wellington’s top destinations and, as the city grows, the area will only get busier.
 The section of shared path between Herd Street and the pool is too narrow to comfortably accommodate the increasing numbers of people walking, biking, running and sightseeing, especially during summer and weekends.

-The community working group looked for the best ways of improving the narrowest section of shared path around Oriental Bay to give people more space and make walking and biking easier and safer.
+The community working group had previously looked for the best ways of improving the narrowest section of shared path around Oriental Bay to provide more space and make walking and biking easier and safer.

 The group considered existing safety issues, parking, the needs of residents, businesses and people who use the area, trees, heritage and urban landscape features, traffic lane widths and central median strip, safer speeds, larger vehicles that have to use this route, and pedestrian crossings.